 Students are permitted to withdraw from the University after consultation with the academic advising office of their college and/or a case manager in the Dean of Students office before the ninth week of classes.

 There is a separate process for students wishing to withdraw from all of their courses in fall or spring semester, which requires them to complete a Semester Withdrawal Form and submit it to the Student Records in the Admissions Center, room 112.
 The Undergraduate Semester Withdrawal Form and Graduate Semester Withdrawal Form and instructions can be found under "forms" on the Registrar’s Office webpage on semester withdrawal procedures.
 Dean of Students staff can assist with medical withdrawals after students have consulted with the academic advisor.

-Healthcare providers can recommend an administrative withdrawal by completing the Provider Withdrawal Form.
+Healthcare providers can recommend an administrative medical withdrawal by completing the Provider Withdrawal Form.

 Withdrawing from the semester is a separate process for students wishing to withdraw from all of their courses in the fall or spring semester.
 The Dean of Students Office can only process medical withdrawals.
 Students must consult with an academic advisor for all other withdrawals.